PCSchmidt/FDA_PfizerDataDump/README.md

 This will be an ongoing project with a loosely defined goal, as of 3/5/2022, to analyze the document sets and create a series of Jupyter notebooks that details the contents of the documents and provides some level of analysis.
+ The documents uploaded 3/5/2022 are from the March 3rd data release.